 c.
-Judges are responsible for the proper conduct of the Trial in accordance with Kennel Club Rules and Field Trial Regulations.
+Judges are responsible for the proper conduct of the Trial in accordance with Kennel Club Rules and Field Trial Regulations and the Schedule for the Stake.
 Judges are also expected to maintain and abide by the highest standards in accordance with the appropriate Codes of Best Practice as published from time to time.